PluralKit/PluralKit/docs/content/api/reference.md

 Endpoints taking JSON bodies (eg. most `PATCH` and `PUT` endpoints) require the `Content-Type: application/json` header set.

+## User agent

+The API requires the `User-Agent` header to be set to a non-empty string.
+Not doing so will return a `400 Bad Request` with a JSON body.

+If you are developing an application exposed to the public, we would appreciate if your `User-Agent` uniquely identifies your application, and (if possible) provides some contact information for the developers - so that we are able to contact you if we notice your application doing something it shouldn't.

 ## Authentication

 Authentication is done with a simple "system token".
 You can get your system token by running `pk;token` using the Discord bot, either in a channel with the bot or in DMs.
 Then, pass this token in the `Authorization` HTTP header on requests that require it.
 Failure to do so on endpoints that require authentication will return a `401 Unauthorized`.